On the Hardness of the Lee Syndrome Decoding Problem: information set Decoding in the Lee Metric

 The first ISD algorithm was proposed by Prange in 1962 \cite{Prange1962} and assumes that no errors happen in a randomly chosen information set.
 Although one iteration requires a low computational cost, the whole algorithm has a large overall cost, as many iterations have to be performed.
 There have been many improvements upon the original algorithm by Prange, focusing on a more likely error pattern.
 Indeed, these approaches increase the cost of one iteration but, on average, require a smaller number of iterations (see \cite{Lee1988, Leon1988, stern, canteaut1998new, canteautsendrier, chabaud, mmt, finiasz, bernstein2011smaller, Becker2012}).
 For an overview of the binary case see \cite{meurer2013coding, ISDreview}.
 With new cryptographic schemes proposed over general finite fields, most of these algorithms have been generalized to $\mathbb F_q$ (see \cite{ peters, niebuhr, klamti, hirose, interlando2018generalization}).

-In this paper we provide four different ISD algorithms for the ring $\zps$ equipped with the Lee metric.
+In this paper we provide five different ISD algorithms for the ring $\zps$ equipped with the Lee metric.
 We start with the two-blocks algorithm, that may be seen as a generalization of Stern's algorithm in the Hamming metric \cite{stern}.
 Due to the special form of the parity-check matrix, dividing it in $s$-blocks, we also propose the $s$-blocks algorithm, which at the best of our knowledge has no known counterpart in the Hamming metric.
-In addition, we use the idea of partial Gaussian elimination \cite{finiasz}, where one reduces the initial SDP to a smaller SDP instance.
+In addition, we use the idea of Partial Gaussian Elimination (PGE) \cite{finiasz}, where one reduces the initial SDP to a smaller SDP instance.
 For this scenario, we provide both Wagner's approach \cite{wagner} of partitioning and the representation technique approach \cite{bjmm}, where we allow subvectors to overlap.
+Finally, following the idea of \cite{bjmm} we also introduce a combination of their approaches.
 We notice that ISD algorithms in the Lee metric, for the special case of $\mathbb{Z}/ 4 \mathbb{Z}$, have already been studied in \cite{Horlemann2019}.

-We want to remark that we also took into consideration the original algorithm by Dumer \cite{dumer}, where one partitions the error vector into subvectors, but does not make use of the information set.
-Instead, the main idea consists in defining a set of possible weights of the subvector for each length of the subvector.
-Unfortunately, this does not provide a speed-up compared to Prange's algorithm.
-However, note that Dumer's algorithm is the same as using partial Gaussian elimination plus Wagner's approach on one level to solve the smaller SDP instance, which we have included.